 High IQ Society Eligibility Calculator

-This guide will help you understand what high-IQ societies are, what qualifies as a "high IQ," and which tests are accepted for membership.
+If you’ve ever wondered whether your standardized test scores or other abilities reflect signs of high IQ and could qualify you for these elite groups, you’re in the right place.
+This article will help you understand what high-IQ societies are, what qualifies as a "high IQ," and which tests are accepted for membership.

 What Is a High-IQ Society?